redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getRequiredAttributes

  The `server/getRequiredAttributes` request is sent by the client to list the required attributes that must be stored on a server object of this type, such as a server-home or other required parameters.
+This request may return null in case of error.

 This endpoint takes the following json schemas as parameters: